YUCXY/medtok_reimplement/README.md

 Link to official code: https://github.com/mims-harvard/MedTok <br/>

 ## Purpose
 This project aims to reproduce and understand the core methods proposed in the paper.
-The authors of the original paper introduces a tokenizer built specifically for medical purposes which is not only familiar with medical vocabulary, but is also learned about the nuances and hierarchies between terms.  <br/>
+The authors of the original paper introduce a tokenizer built specifically for medical purposes which is not only familiar with medical vocabulary, but is also learned about the nuances and hierarchies between terms.  <br/>
 **The code in this repository is not affiliated with or derived from the official implementation.**

 ## Key Features (in progress)